Celebrate the 8th year of SpringMoves with a dynamic programme of dance performances across Wexford Town!

 MAIN FESTIVAL DAY

-Wexford Opera House, Wexford Arts Centre, Bullring, South Main Street
+Wexford Opera House, Wexford Arts Centre, Trimmer’s Lane, Bullring, South Main Street

 Artist lineup